youurt/short_answ_bot/README.md

 ## How?

-With the help of the wikipedia api, telegram, a pretrained BERT model and spacy for detecting the user intent.
+With the help of the wikipedia api, telegram, a pretrained BERT model, transformers and spacy for detecting the user intent.
 User asks for "Who is Lebron James?" and the script detects this Person like so:

 ```bash
 Lebron James [PRS]